Follow-ETSAP/Industrial-energy-demands/README.md

 # Industrial-energy-demands
 Global regionalized industrial energy demands for the year 2018

 The elaborated dataset contains two main folders: "Production quantities" and "Energy calculations".
-Additionally, country groups considered under the aggregated TIAM regions are given in file Countries_per_TIAM.csv.
+Additionally, territories considered under the aggregated TIAM regions are given in file TIAM_regions.csv.
 The folder "Production quantities" includes twelve files containing information about the national production quantities per industrial branch and product, grouped by industrial subsector (Iron and steel (IS), Non-ferrous Metals (NF), Non-metallic Minerals (NM), Pulp and Paper (PP), Chemical and petrochemical (CH)).
 In the folder "Energy calculations", the first file encompases specific energy demands for production of the above-mentioned industrial products by the Best available technologies (BATs) and the theoretical minimal energy.
 Second file consists of industrial energy demands per branch and production process, grouped by industrial subsector, and calculated considering the BATs.
 Diversified are electricity and different main fuel types (for energetical usage as well as for the chemical feedstock).